ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 2D approximation
 #image("assets/mineralDeposits.png", width: 74%, height: 17%, fit: "contain")

+== Block models
+[05112] What does the APSC 101 Block Model most directly incorporate into its calculations and outputs?
+- Estimating economic values of mineral and waste materials for different mine designs

 == Mining Methods
 === Open pit mine
 - diameter (or radius) of pit roughly proportional to depth